 - Search in recycle bin: Windows OS doesn't immediately erase files when deleted; it typically moves them to the recycle bin, where they remain until the user decides to delete them permanently or until Windows automatically removes them after a certain period.
 If you've inadvertently deleted an Excel file, your first step should be to search in the recycle bin to recover it.

 - Restore from backup: If you've deleted an Excel file and have Windows backup functionality enabled, you can potentially recover it from a backup.
 Simply locate the folder where the file was originally saved, right-click it, and select 'Restore previous versions.'
 From the list of available versions, you can then choose the desired file for restoration.

 Use Kernel for Windows Data Recovery Free Version

-In case manual methods are not helpful in recovering the Excel files, you can use the Kernel for Windows Data Recovery Free Version which can easily recover lost, deleted, or corrupt windows items including Excel files.
+If manual recovery methods prove ineffective in retrieving your Excel files, you can resort to the Kernel for Windows Data Recovery Free Version, which offers a reliable solution for recovering lost, deleted, or corrupted Windows items, including Excel files.

 It works in three different modes:

 - Quick scan: The quickest method to recover data.
 It scans for the lost data after bad sectors on the hard drive.

 - Deep scan: It conducts a thorough scanning, though it is a little bit slower than the Quick Scan.
 But it recovers data more efficiently.